-☐ Yes ☐ No ☐ No stratification If Yes , explain how this situation was dealt with in variance estimation.
+☐ Yes ☐ No ☐ stratification If Yes , explain how this situation was dealt with in variance estimation.
+If Yes , explain how this situation was dealt with in variance estimation.

 f.
 Was a cluster sample design used?

 🗌 Yes 🗌 No

 If Yes, fill out and attach Form 3 in Appendix A (Forms 1-5), and answer the following question.